meicale/Interception-Tools/README.md

   type, that the device can produce.
 - The regular expression grammar supported is [Modified ECMAScript][ecmascript].
 - There can be any number of jobs.
-- Empty event list means the device should respond to whatever event of the given event type.
+- An empty event list means the device should respond to whatever event of the given event type.
 - Property names and event types and names are taken from [`<linux/input-event-codes.h>`][input-event-codes].